staravia/quaver-diff-calc-doc/readme.md

 ## Stamina

 Stamina is pretty difficult to calculate.
+Just having stamina in the system will heavily change a map's rating.
+Not having it in will make short maps over-rated.

 > Explain our solution to this problem